-- the total amount of work you completed at all international institutions combined is equal to or less than the equivalent of one year of undergraduate study in the United States, its territories/associated states, or Canada, or
+- the total amount of work you completed at all international institutions combined is less than the equivalent of one year of undergraduate study in the United States, its territories/associated states, or Canada, or

 - your work was completed through an overseas study program that was clearly sponsored by a U.S., U.S. territory/associated state, or Canadian school.
 In this case, the transcript must be sent by the sponsoring school.

 People’s Republic of China

 Official institution-issued transcripts for all programs in both Chinese and English, plus university-certified copies of the official graduation and degree certificates in Chinese with photo and university-certified copies of the official graduation and degree certificates in English without photo for all completed programs must be submitted.